Frequently Asked Questions - Insurance

-Accordingly, the above-mentioned vehicles would need to be be covered under a private motor or motor cycle insurance policy (depending on the insurer’s specific internal procedure) and in terms of regulations 17 and 18 of S.L.
-65.26, would even require registration with Transport Malta, a theory test and road licence.
+The above would be covered under a private motor or motor cycle insurance policy (depending on the insurer’s specific internal procedure) and even require a theory test and road licence.

 Horse Drawn Vehicles are regulated under the Use of Animals and Animal-Drawn Vehicles on the Road Regulations, 2016.